miguelfreitas93/cx-common-js-client/README.md

 Client library that allows JavaScript and TypeScript applications to interact with Checkmarx products.

 ## Release Notes
-Please read latest features and fixes from the Release.txt file
+Please read latest features and fixes from the [Releases](https://github.com/checkmarx-ltd/cx-common-js-client/releases/latest).

 ## Build
 npm install